 Over the past year, we’ve reviewed and inspected a long list of water-related products.
 We’re big fans of vacuum-insulated stainless steel water bottles.
 They not only significantly cut down on plastic waste, but they’re also the best way to store our alkaline ionized water for the day, or any type of filtered water for that matter.

-In this review, we’ll go over the most popular Manna models, features/highlights of Manna water bottles, compare them to S’well, explore current owner reviews, and share our review.
+In this review, we’ll go over the most popular Manna models, features/highlights of Manna water bottles, compare them to S’well, and share our review.

 Let’s start with the available models.